You have no items in your shopping basket.

 Learning and development programmes help health and social care workers remain up-to-date with legislative and regulatory requirements.
 There are many ways to deliver effective training and development without breaking the bank.

-The new CQC single assessment framework and quality statements require employers to evidence how they ensure that staff have the skills, knowledge and experience to deliver safe and effective services.
+The new CQC single assessment framework and quality statements require employers to provide evidence of how they ensure that staff have the skills, knowledge and experience to deliver safe and effective services.

 There are many benefits of investing in staff learning and development programmes, including: